© Crown copyright 2017

 Average pay awards limited to up to 1%

-Summer Budget 2015 confirmed that the government would fund public sector workforces for a n average pay award of 1 per cent for 4 years from 2016-17 onwards, applied in a targeted manner within workforces to support the delivery of public services.
+Summer Budget 2015 confirmed that the government would fund public sector workforces for an average pay award of 1% for four years from 2016-17 onwards, applied in a targeted manner within workforces to support the delivery of public services.

-As the public sector paybill makes up over half of departmental resource spending, managing public sector pay within agreed departmental baselines and performance targets continues to be central to the government’s plans for fiscal consolidation and will help protect jobs and services.
+Following Summer Budget 2015, Spending Review 2015 set out the spending reductions required to deliver the government’s consolidation plans through to 2019-20.
+As the public sector paybill makes up over half of departmental resource expenditure limits (RDEL), managing public sector pay within agreed departmental baselines and performance targets continues to be central to the government’s plans for fiscal consolidation and to protect jobs and services.

 Progression pay reform